 NUR 513.
 Theoretical Foundations for Leadership (3) This course provides an examination of theoretical models of nursing and leadership along with selected theoretical frameworks for understanding role development, organizational behavior, decision-making and conflict resolution in the healthcare environment.
+This course includes a 20-contact-hour clinical integration experience.
 Prerequisites/ Corequisites: None.

 NUR 541 Quality and Safety in the Healthcare Environment (3) This course will dwell into the quality and safety issues facing healthcare today.
 QSEN goals and objectives will be utilized so that the student has an in-depth knowledge facing nursing leaders in healthcare.
-This course includes a 45-contact-hour clinical integration experience.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: None.

 NUR 542 Organizational Behavior (3) This course incorporates the study of management principles and practices with the analysis of human behavior within organizations.
 Students will learn advanced behavioral science theories and asses how they integrate with management theories resulting in effectiveness, efficiency and human resource development within organizations.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: None.

 NUR 543 Finance for Healthcare Leaders (3) This course will cover the finance and budget for all nurse leaders as they lead to organization to budgetary constraints from government and insurance companies to continue to over best evidence care at a cost saving to the individual patient.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: None.

 NUR 544 Administration in Healthcare Organizations (3) This course will cover the criteria and relationships from the perspective of administration.
 The nurse leader will learn to evaluate the organization's structure and function and be a valuable member of the administration and direction of the agency.
-This course includes a 45-contact-hour clinical integration experience.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: None.

 NUR 545.
 Practicum - Project Development (3) This course will direct and discover the realistic role of the nurse leader, through a practicum/preceptor experience.
 The student will work side by side with a nurse leader to gain access and day to day experiences for the working environment.
 This course also provides the opportunity for the student to select a specific project to be completed while collaborating with the clinical preceptor and faculty partner.
 The student will identify a specific project intended to improve the health care for individuals and populations.
-This course provides the student with a 225-hour immersion experience to become proficient in applying concepts from all previous courses with application in the nursing leadership environment.
+This course provides the student with a 180-hour immersion experience to become proficient in applying concepts from all previous courses with application in the nursing leadership environment.
 Prerequisite: All core MSN classes and Executive Leadership didactic and clinical integration courses.